mila-iqia/SARC/docs/dev_overview/README.md

 This documentation is a global overview of the SARC codebase, how SARC works globally.
 For more precise details, always refer to the code;

+Some specific topics are more detailed in the `docs/` folder, this section is only meant to have an overview of the project.

 - [Connections diagram](connections_diagram.md)
 - [Connection to mongoDB](mongodb_connection.md)
 - [client mode vs scraping mode](client_scraping_modes.md)